awesomecosmos/Data-Science-Notes/README.md

 # Data Science Notes

-This is a repository to store my personal notes about my learnings in Data Science.
+This is a repository to store my personal notes about my learnings in Data Science and other resources.

 ## Table of Contents
 - [Machine Learning](#machine-learning)